Climate and Energy

 In the U.S. we:

-• Utilize hybrid cars for a small portion of our fleet vehicles.
+• Offer hybrid electric company vehicles to eligible Associates in the field and utilize hybrid cars for a portion of our fleet vehicles

-• Support ongoing initiatives including the implementation of fleet analytics and tire pressure monitoring to deliver incremental fuel efficiency as well as regularly reviewing our delivery schedules to reduce miles traveled and empty miles.
+• Supported ongoing initiatives including the implementation of fleet analytics and tire pressure monitoring to deliver incremental fuel efficiency as well as regularly reviewing its delivery schedules to reduce miles traveled and empty miles

 We are also monitoring the development and deployment of technologies that could help us reduce Scope 1 emissions in our owned and leased buildings, including new HVAC technologies such as heat pumps.